jtconnors/cgminerapi-service/CgminerNettyHttpServer/README.md

    - ```mvn clean```
    - ```mvn dependency:copy-dependencies``` - to pull down the maven dependencies
-   - ```mvn package``` - to create the ```target/CgminerHttpServer-4.10.0-JDK8.jar``` and a GraalVM-compiled native image called ```target/CgminerHttpServer```
+   - ```mvn package``` - to create the ```target/CgminerNettyHttpServer-1.0-JDK8.jar``` and a GraalVM-compiled native image called ```target/CgminerNettyHttpServer```
+   - ```mvn -f pom-sans-native-image.xml package```  can be executed to build without creating a native-image binary

-# Running the HTTP Server
+# Running the Http Server
-The source for this server can be found in the [src/main/java/com/jtconnors/cgminerapi/http/CgminerHttpServer.java](src/main/java/com/jtconnors/cgminerapi/http/CgminerHttpServer.java) source file.
+The source for this server can be found in the [src/main/java/com/jtconnors/cgminerapi/netty/CgminerNettyHttpServer.java](src/main/java/com/jtconnors/cgminerapi/netty/CgminerNettyHttpServer.java) source file.

-The HTTP sever accepts optional command-line arguments which may need to be modified:
+The program accepts optional command-line arguments which may need to be modified:

 - ```-cgminerHost:HOSTNAME``` - (default: jtconnors.com)
 Specify hostname (or IP Address) of the running cgminer instance.
 This will have to be modified to match the hostname of your cgminer instance.
 - ```-cgminerPort:PORT_NUMBER```  - (default 4028)